Shell Love Bug!

 Who owns Shell Love Bug?

 The Lee County Visitors and Convention Bureau owns the 2005 VW Beetle and provides ongoing operational maintenance for promotional appearances throughout the county.
-Pam Rambo ( iLoveShelling.com ) and Lee VCB work jointly to promote shelling on Lee County beaches.
+Pam Rambo ( iLoveShelling.com ) and Lee VCB work jointly in the partnership of Shell Love Bug.

 How can I see Shell Love Bug?

 Following its debut on 2016 National Seashell Day, Shell Love Bug will appear at designated locations and special events throughout Lee County.
-Check the Calendar of Events (link) regularly for updates.
+Check the Calendar of Events (CLICK HERE FOR link) regularly for updates.